joshi-chinmay-016/NeuroDebug/README.md

     ↓
 Rule engine — 13 checks (rules.py)
     ↓
-GPT-4 explanation using your own API key (llm_engine.py)
+Groq LLM explanation using your own Groq API key (llm_engine.py)
     ↓
 merged result → frontend
 ```

 **Symbolic layer** catches things like undefined variables, division by zero, bare excepts, and mutable defaults — deterministically, without touching an LLM.

-**Neural layer** sends the code + symbolic findings to GPT-4 and gets back a plain-English explanation and a corrected code snippet.
+**Neural layer** sends the code + symbolic findings to Groq and gets back a plain-English explanation and a corrected code snippet.

 ---